bradley-gersh/ly2xml/README.md

 please feel free to let me know!

 The parser was generated using Terence Parr and Sam Harwell's [ANTLR4](https://www.antlr.org/).
-My model for the AST code is based on [Strumenta's](https://strumenta.com/) course,
+My model for the Python code is based on [Strumenta's](https://strumenta.com/) course,
 ["Using ANTLR Like a Professional," Professional Edition](https://tomassetti.me/antlr-course-2-edition/).